Masinissa: Later life

 With Roman backing, Masinissa established his own kingdom of Numidia, west of Carthage, with Cirta — present day Constantine — as its capital city.
 All this happened in accordance with Roman interest, as they wanted to give Carthage more problems with its neighbours.
 Masinissa's chief aim was to build a strong and unified state from the semi-nomadic Numidian tribes.
 To that end, he introduced Carthaginian agricultural techniques and forced many Numidians to settle as peasant farmers.
 Masinissa and his sons possessed large estates throughout Numidia, to the extent that Roman authors attributed to him, quite falsely, the sedentarization of the Numidians.
 Major towns included Capsa, Thugga (modern Dougga), Bulla Regia and Hippo Regius.

 All through his reign, Masinissa extended his territory, and he was cooperating with Rome when, towards the end of his life, he provoked Carthage to go to war against him.
 The Punic city answered in kind, even though it could not legally declare war due to its treaty with Rome.
-In one occasion, Masinissa had to march to assist one of his sons to fight off an attack of Hispanics, possibly the 153 BC Lusitanian invasion headed by Caucenus, who has been speculated to be in league with Carthage.
+In one occasion, Masinissa had to march to assist one of his sons to fight off an attack of Hispanics, possibly the 153 BC Lusitanian invasion headed by Caucenus, who has been speculated to have been in league with Carthage.
 The city certainly capitalized to sack Masinissa's lands.

-Any hopes Masinisa may have had of extending his rule right across North Africa were dashed, however, with the Roman commissions sent to Africa to decide the territorial dispute between Masinissa and Carthage.
+Any hopes Masinissa may have had of extending his rule right across North Africa were dashed, however, with the Roman commissions sent to Africa to decide the territorial dispute between Masinissa and Carthage.
 He defeated the Punics, however, at the Battle of Oroscopa in 151 BC.
 In any case, animated probably by an irrational fear of a Carthaginian revival, but possibly by suspicion of the victorious Masinissa's ambitions, the elderly Marcus Porcius Cato advocated among the Romans, finally with success, the destruction of Carthage.
 Based on descriptions from Livy, the Numidians began raiding around seventy towns in the southern and western sections of Carthage's remaining territory.
 Outraged with their conduct, Carthage went to war against them, in defiance of the Roman treaty forbidding them to make war on anyone, thus precipitating the Third Punic War (149–146 BC).
 Masinissa showed his displeasure when the Roman army arrived in Africa in 149 BC, but he died early in 148 BC without a breach in the alliance.
 Ancient accounts suggest Masinissa lived beyond the age of 90 and was apparently still personally leading the armies of his kingdom when he died.

-In 179 B.C.
-Masinissa received a golden crown from the inhabitants of Delos as he had offered them a shipload of grain.
+In 179 BC Masinissa received a golden crown from the inhabitants of Delos as he had offered them a shipload of grain.
 A statue of Masinissa was set up in Delos in honour of him as well as an inscription dedicated to him in Delos by a native from Rhodes.
 His sons too had statues of them erected on the island of Delos and the King of Bithynia, Nicomedes, had also dedicated a statue to Masinissa.